Next: Experimental Approach and Equipment

 A model for the effective polarization build-up in the SLS storage ring.
 The time interval shown is ten hours which corresponds to typical beam lifetimes.

-It is important to note that depolarizing effects have a very long characteristic time compared to polarization build-up (in this situation) leading to high polarization values.
+It is important to note that depolarizing effects have a very long characteristic time

 Next: Experimental Approach and Equipment